awsdocs/amazon-route53-docs/doc_source/SOA-NSrecords.md

 # NS and SOA records that Amazon Route 53 creates for a public hosted zone<a name="SOA-NSrecords"></a>

 For each public hosted zone that you create, Amazon Route 53 automatically creates a name server \(NS\) record and a start of authority \(SOA\) record\.
-Don't change these records\.
+You rarely need to change these records\.

 **Topics**
 + [The name server \(NS\) record](#NSrecords)